What It’s Like to Take a Guided Hike

 Are you beginning to think “guided hike” yet?

-Hikes and backpacking trips led by seasoned professionals are a great way to fully experience our wild lands.
+all-women’s guided hikes designed for connection and comfort — are a great way to fully experience our wild lands.
 You can pack light for a guided hike – all the top-of-the-line gear, cooking equipment, and shelter will be provided.
-There is never any question about whether or not you have what is required for the hike and your packs will be fitted and prepared according to your height and weight for optimum comfort on the trail.
+There is never any question about whether or not you have what is required for the hike, and your packs will be fitted and prepared according to your height and weight for optimum comfort on the trail.
 Your pre-hike preparation load is lightened as well.
 With a guided hike there is no need to apply for permits, develop a menu, research routes, or map out directions to the trailhead.

 The biggest benefit of a guided hike is safety.
 Guides will keep you from over-stepping your capabilities in unfamiliar terrain.
 There is no worrying about getting lost or making it to a safe spot for the night.
 Should anything unexpected arise, on a guided hike you are supported on the trail and off.